Psykotikism/Mutant_Tanks/README.md

 3. Fully customizable Super Tank types - Provides the ability to fully customize all the Super Tanks that come with the auto-generated KeyValue config file and user-made Super Tanks.
 4. Create and save up to 2500 Super Tank types - Provides the ability to store up to 2500 Super Tank types that users can enable/disable.
 5. Easy-to-use config file - Provides a user-friendly KeyValues config file that users can easily understand and edit.
-6. Config Auto-reloader - Provides the feature to auto-reload the config file when users change settings mid-game.
+6. Config auto-reloader - Provides the feature to auto-reload the config file when users change settings mid-game.

 ## KeyValues Settings
 ```
 // Super Tanks++ KeyValues Settings
+// Note: The config will automatically update any changes mid-game.
+No need to restart the server or reload the plugin.
 "Super Tanks++"
 {
 	// These are the general settings.